TheoHay/reference_counting_benchmark/README.md

 # reference_counting_benchmark
-A simple benchmark to demonstrate the cost of an atomic operation
+A simple benchmark to demonstrate the cost of reference/object sharing and cloning

-Here is my results using Intel Core i7 8750H under Windows 10 :
+Here is my results using Intel Core i7 8750H under Windows 11 :

 -------------------
 Single shared Arc with Small Object took 455,808 μs